Multicultural Conference for Belonging and Inclusion

 The goal of the Multicultural Conference for Belonging and Inclusion (MCBI), formerly known as the Cultural Appreciation Conference, is to support current and future practitioners by providing an event where they have the opportunity to gain a larger foundation within cultural competencies, awareness, and humility.
 The conference is centered around presenters who are knowledgeable and/or immersed in different cultural communities sharing their experiences, insights, research and wisdom.

 The MCBI is hosted by MSP’s Student Engagement team with representatives from the IDEA, ABPsi SC, MENA, and the Psi Chi Chapter at MSP.
-Students, psychologists, mental health professionals, and members of the public are invited to attend.
+Students, psychologists, mental health professionals, educators, and members of the public are invited to attend.

 Previous presentations have included a wide variety of topics, such as: “Building Competency: Considerations When Working with Arab Americans & Muslim Americans;” “Exploring Cultural Competency with an Invisible Orientation: Asexuality;” “Latina/o/x Psychology, Cultural Resilience, & Working with Latin@s in Therapy;” “Counseling Jewish Americans in the Age of the Alt-Right;” and “Neurodiversity: From Deficit to Celebrated Difference.”